alejandrogolfe/BlastDiffusion/README.md

     Directory where the raw embryo images are stored.
   - `im_channels: 3`
     Number of channels in the input images (3 for RGB).

+The `train_params` section in the configuration file defines the key parameters used for training the BlastDiffusion Latent Diffusion Model (LDM).
+Each parameter is explained below:

+- `seed: 1111`
+  The random seed used to ensure reproducibility of training results.

+- `task_name: '/workspace/results/output'`
+  Directory where training outputs, checkpoints, and logs will be saved.

+- `ldm_batch_size: 24`
+  Batch size used for training the Latent Diffusion Model.
+A larger batch size may improve training stability but requires more GPU memory.

+- `num_samples: 4`
+  Number of samples to generate during validation or evaluation steps.

+- `ldm_validate_epochs: 4`
+  Frequency (in epochs) at which the model will be validated using the validation set.
+In this case, validation occurs every 4 epochs.

+- `ldm_lr: 0.0005`
+  Learning rate for training the Latent Diffusion Model.

+- `ldm_ckpt_name: 'best_ddpm_ckpt.pth'`
+  Name of the checkpoint file used for saving the best model during training.

+- `resume_training: True`
+  Whether to resume training from an existing checkpoint if available.
+Setting this to `True` allows continuation of interrupted training without starting from scratch.

 ## Acknowledgment